-Navionics Boating, Aqua Map Marine (a special offer is available when purchasing the tablet), Savvy-navvy, C-Map, OpenCPN, Qvtlm.
+Navionics Boating, Savvy-navvy (receive a 50% discount during one year when purchasing the tablet), Aqua Map Marine (a special offer is available when purchasing the tablet), C-Map, OpenCPN, Qvtlm.

 You can also use routing applications like: Sailgrib WR, our favorite: don’t forget to test the 90 days free premium version when buying your tablet, or Avalon Offshore.

 For the rest, there are quite a few interesting ones: Windy for wind forecasts, SailfreeGPS for displaying different data (and the anchorage alarm function).
 In terms of anchorage alarms, there is also My Anchor Watch or Sailgrib AA.

 How to get help on Android OS?

 Our support is limited to the tablet itself; we cannot ensure support on Android features.
 For this, we suggest you refer to the Android help offered by Google:

 You will also find many other sources of information on the Internet.

 Can I connect an AIS to my tablet?

 Yes, it is completely possible.
 If you install an AIS transponder that transmits its data over WIFI (or through a WIFI multiplexer), you can easily retrieve this data and therefore display the AIS targets in a compatible application such as Navionics, SailGrib or AquaMap for example.